 Should be part of the city infrastructure anyway.
-Some emergency services are based out of there.
+Some emergency services are based out of there. the whole area is suitable for development as its really part of the city

 This ALR area has plot holdings which are unsuitable agriculture but perfect for more dense residential development